xosguru/EquiBASE/README.md

 # EquiBASE App

-This is a simple machine maintenance application written in VB.NET around 2003.
+This is a simple machine maintenance log application written in VB.NET around 2003.